alfnielsen/redux-saga-area/README.md

 and there by hold the code more clean.

-It uses the [immer](https://github.com/immerjs/immer) npm module for keeping the reducers as simple as posible.
+It uses the [immer](https://github.com/immerjs/immer) npm module for keeping the reducers as simple as possible.
 > _You can create normal reducers if you need them_

 Source: [github/redux-area](https://github.com/alfnielsen/redux-area) | [npm/redux-area](https://www.npmjs.com/package/redux-area)